 But, as our knowledge regarding water analysis increases, we see all sorts of minerals and bacteria that remain in the water even after treatment.

 A test conducted on the water supplies of Kansas showed that particles ranging from chloroform to arsenic and everything in between were present in the majority of the state’s water.

 The persistent presence of residue fertilizer from farm lands (such as nitrates) and common pesticides like atrazine and glyphosate are also a huge cause for concern.

 Atrazine is also high up on the list of contaminants which appear in the water of the Missouri.
 It is the second most used weed killer in the United States leading to its widespread presence in the water… hence leading to the small amounts of pesticide being present in the water of Wichita and all of Kansas.

-To finish, if what I already mentioned above wasn’t enough for you to question the state of the very water you are drinking, then be sure to remember one more interesting fact: hormones cannot be removed from water with typical municipal methods.
+As if what I’d already mentioned above wasn’t enough cause to question the state of the very water the multitudes are drinking, I have a few final disturbing facts for you: hormones cannot be removed from water with typical municipal methods.

-People send prescription and over the counter pills down the drain single every day (in more ways than one, yuck).
-Yep, the presence of substances like testosterone and estrogen just to name a couple common ones, are flowing in the pipes.
+People send prescription and over the counter pills down the drain single every day in more ways than one….gross!
+Yep, the presence of substances like testosterone and estrogen just to name a couple of common ones, are flowing in the pipes.
 Just a couple more unfortunate additions to the worsening water conditions of Wichita and cities all across the United States.